fsezark-dev/Aspis-Prototype/README.md

   and `image_authenticity` would generalize to a new photo directly;
   `product_identity` would need a live listing-image fetch; `behavioral` already handles a first-time claimant correctly (no history → score 0).
-- No authentication, no persistence beyond flat files, single process — a prototype, not a production system.
+- No authentication, no persistence beyond flat files, single process, a prototype, not a production system.